 Cashback sites partner with retailers to save you money when you shop online, including at lots of bra and lingerie retailers.
 I’m going to explain how it works and give you some tips/links to get started.

 If you haven’t heard of cashback shopping, I hope to make this a good starting point.
 If you have, scroll down to see my favorite sites and recommendations.
-I’m gearing this towards bras and lingerie, but keep in mind that these cashback options work for pretty much all retailers for fashion or anything else.
+I’m gearing this towards bras and lingerie, but keep in mind that these cashback options work for pretty much all retailers for fashion, beauty, electronics, travel, or anything else.
 I don’t work for any of these sites and my recommendations are solely based on my own positive experiences.
 Not all sites are created equally and I wouldn’t recommend any that I hadn’t tested.

 How does cashback work?